SoftArch/Docker/PostgreSQL/README.md

 Docker commands;
 - docker-compose up : Start PostgreSQL and PgAdmin with docker volumes.
-- docker-compose dows : Dtop PostgreSQL and PgAdmin.
+- docker-compose down : Stop PostgreSQL and PgAdmin.

 PostgreSQL and PgAdmin files are stored on docker volumes so when stop docker container you not lose files and datas.